Solar Village Ethiopia - Oxfam in Ethiopia

 The agricultural sector employs nearly 85% of the work force in Ethiopia with agriculture contributing to around 53% of the country’s GDP.
 The country has been struggling with low productivity because of recurring drought and the uptake of climate-smart agriculture continues to be low because of technical and financial barriers.

-Solar Village Ethiopia aims to expand the use of solar-powered water pumps with a unique design that changes the direction of the pump to follow the sun so it can capture solar power throughout the day.
+Solar Village Ethiopia is expanding the use of solar-powered water pumps with a unique design that changes the direction of the pump to follow the sun so it can capture solar power throughout the day.
 Another innovation of the pump is that it is made to service the needs of multiple households, allowing for cost-sharing that will make the pumps more affordable.

-In addition, the startup will supply farmers with vermicomposting beds.
+In addition, the startup is supplying farmers with vermicomposting beds.
 This method of making compost by using earthworms has numerous agricultural benefits, including reducing organic waste going to landfill, acting as a natural high-quality fertilizer that improves crop yields, improving moisture retention in the soil, and improving soil drainage for healthier roots.
-Solar Village Ethiopia will also provide farmers with organic seedlings to grow produce with higher nutrition value to increase food security in the country.
+Solar Village Ethiopia is also providing farmers with organic seedlings to grow produce with higher nutrition value to increase food security in the country.

-The startup will intentionally seek out partnerships with women and youth-based small and medium enterprises to improve their capacity to practice climate-smart agriculture and open opportunities for them to access capital and earn incomes.
+The startup is seeking out partnerships with women and youth-based small and medium enterprises (SMEs) to improve their capacity to practice climate-smart agriculture and open opportunities for them to access capital and earn incomes.

 During the partnership period, Solar Village Ethiopia aims to raise US $100,000 in investment and create more than 100 new jobs.

-The partnership comprises the following partners: Solar Village Ethiopia (lead business partner); Oxfam in Ethiopia (lead administrative partner); Siingee Bank.
+The partnership comprises the following partners: Solar Village Ethiopia (lead business partner); Oxfam in Ethiopia (lead administrative partner); Siinqee Bank.

 Partners